tagipedia/tmaps-ios-sample/README.md

 ## Installation
 ### To integrate TMaps into your Xcode project, add it to your project:
-1- Create folder named tmapswww
+1. Create folder named tmapswww
-2- Download and Unzip map package inside tmapswww (Request map package from Tagipedia Team) 3- Read our sample for examples
+2. Download and Unzip map package inside tmapswww (Request map package from Tagipedia Team)
+3. Read our sample for examples

+## How it works
+it works using dispatch actions between your APP and TMaps.
+So your APP dispatch actions to TMaps and TMaps dispatch actions to your APP.

 ## Usage
-### TMaps dispatches to Your APP
+### TMaps actions dispatched to Your APP

+#### Ready

+dispatched when TMaps ready to receive dispatches from Your APP.
+So you should not dispatch any action before TMaps get ready.

 ```objc
 @{